TriumphLLC/Blend4Web/doc_src/animation.rst

     Perform baking.
 If the process is completed successfully, actions with names of *B4W_BAKED_ACTOR_NAME* type appear in the scene.
 These actions can be assigned to the armature object and played back in the engine.
-It's worth noting that appropriate functioning of such actions in Blender is not garanteed.
+It's worth noting that appropriate functioning of such actions in Blender is not guaranteed.

 .. note::
     The engine supports up to 4 vertex groups per vertex.
-If the number of vertex groups exceeds 4 the vertex groups with the most influence are selected.
-When the scene is loaded the vertex weights are normalized i.e. their sum is reduced to 1.
+If the number of vertex groups exceeds 4, the vertex groups with the most influence are selected.
+When the scene is loaded, the vertex weights are normalized i.e. their sum is reduced to 1.

     To remove vertex groups which are not used by armature, use button ``Remove Clean Unused Vertex Groups``.